Pros and Cons of Homeschooling

 Cons of Homeschooling

 I was so excited when it was time for my oldest to start kindergarten.
 I was looking forward to that break each day.
-As a homeschooler, our family is together almost all of the time.
+As homeschooling parents, our family is together almost all the time.
 That leaves very little time for mental health breaks.
 Running errands, cleaning, and all other responsibilities are done with children coming along.
+However, despite the challenges, being together as a family brings us closer and allows us to share meaningful experiences and memories.

-You have to be both parent and teacher
+2. You have to be both a parent and a teacher

 But don’t get me wrong – we do have social time!
 We go to co-op classes, choir, gymnastics, museum classes, park days, playdates, and more.
 But it isn’t as much time in a social setting the way public school is.
 If you live in a smaller area with fewer homeschoolers, then that can limit your child’s socializing a bit.

-But as you can see from the Pros list, that limitation isn’t always a bad thing.
-We have more freedom in choosing good friends and influences.
-I don’t worry about my children’s safety, which is a very real concern in today’s world.
+But as you can see from the Pros list, that limitation on social interaction isn’t always a bad thing.
+We have more freedom in choosing good friends and influences, which is especially important for homeschooled students.
+I don’t worry about my or other children\’s safety, which is a very real concern in today’s world.
+With the disadvantages of homeschooling, I can prioritize my children’s education while ensuring they have positive social experiences.

 Conclusion